 Why AI Product Images Are Becoming Standard in 2026

 Economic pressure is reinforcing this trend.
-Small businesses save up to 80% of production costs through AI-powered image production (DigitalApplied), and 87% of merchants using AI image generation report measurable revenue increases (Rewarx).
+Generative AI can boost marketing productivity by 5-15% of marketing spend (McKinsey), partly through lower costs and faster content creation.
 For shop operators, this means: those who continue to rely exclusively on traditional photography face a structural cost disadvantage compared to AI-enabled competitors.

-The ASOS case demonstrates the potential particularly impressively: the fashion retailer increased its conversion rate by 340% and generated $127 million in additional revenue after introducing AI-generated model images (WeShop AI).
+The ASOS case demonstrates the potential particularly impressively: the fashion retailer scaled its AI-powered on-model image production from 30 to over 150 products per day and substantially reduced photoshoot costs after introducing AI-generated model images (Fynd customer story).
 While such results may not be directly transferable to every industry, they illustrate the scale of efficiency gains that AI image generation enables.

 Use Cases: Cutouts, Lifestyle Scenes, Model Images